chris-susantooo/stem-portal/README.md

    Password: `ParentDemo1`

 If you wish to create your instance of STEM Portal, which overcomes these limitations, see [Installation](https://github.com/sca1998/stem-portal/blob/master/README.md/#installation).
+## Prerequisites
+You will need the latest [Node.js](https://nodejs.org/en/) LTS installed on your system.

+[Yarn](https://classic.yarnpkg.com/en/) is recommended as the package manager.
 ## Installation
 1. Clone this repository to your computer.
 If you are using [Visual Studio Code](https://code.visualstudio.com/download), press `Ctrl+Shift+P` for Windows or `Command+Shift+P` for MacOS to open the Command Palette.
 2. Type in `Git: clone` and press enter, then copy and paste in this repo's url, and choose a local folder of your choice.